michaeljwiebe/docker-fun/README.md

 # docker-fun

-a project built for an interview coding challenge. i hadn't worked with docker before to near this level, so i learned some things.
+a project built as a coding challenge. i hadn't worked with docker before to near this level, so i learned some things!

 ## steps to run
 1. Clone it